Browse Topic: Spoilers

 Selvan, V. Arul MozhiS, PalanisamyA N, GirishM, Kishore KumarSwaminathan, Rajashekar

 In modern conditions, the rising cost of fuel and the adoption of more stringent environmental standards in developed countries require a reduction in fuel consumption by vehicles.
 The profitability of the trucking industry depends on the fuel economy of trucks, which, in turn, is determined by many factors, including their aerodynamic characteristics.
 The article substantiates new ways of reducing the aerodynamic drag of road trains based on a study conducted by the authors.
 Numerical simulation of the road train aerodynamics allows us to determine the distribution of velocity, pressure, and air turbulence zone around it.
 The effectiveness of known and proposed technical solutions to reduce the aerodynamic drag of trains with the use of spoilers of various designs has been evaluated and implemented.
 An effective way to reduce the aerodynamic resistance of road trains is proposed.
-The method is to use air ducts as a part of the semi-trailer through which air flows in from the front and
+The method is to use air ducts as a part of the semi-trailer through which air flows in from the front and around it, along and through the sides.
+By means of numerical modeling, the features of the distribution of turbulent dissipation zones of the airflow and its velocity in the rarefaction zone behind the semi-trailer (RZBS) are established.
+The obtained results confirm the feasibility of the application of the proposed method to reduce the aerodynamic drag of road trains.

 Gritsuk, Igor ValeriyovichBatrachenko, OleksandrTarandushka, LiudmylaMitienkova, ViraBazhinov, OleksiyBazhynova, Tetiana

 Aerodynamic forces that act on a vehicle play a critical role in impacting the vehicle longitudinal dynamics, particularly stopping distance and time during vehicle braking.
 Currently, many vehicles use a rear spoiler to enhance the vehicle aerodynamic performance.
 In vehicles equipped with an active rear spoiler, a mechanism is used to control the spoiler angle of attack, based on various inputs and parameters.
 This article investigates the impact of an active rear spoiler, with a variable angle of attack, on both the vehicle aerodynamic forces and longitudinal braking dynamics, such as braking stopping distance and time.
 A two-dimensional (2D) computational fluid dynamics (CFD) model, using ANSYS-Fluent®, is employed to estimate the impact of the angle of attack of the rear spoiler on the vehicle aerodynamic forces (lift and drag forces) for comparison with a vehicle lacking a spoiler.
-Furthermore, the CFD results are used as inputs in a realistic vehicle braking mathematical model
+Furthermore, the CFD results are used as inputs in a realistic vehicle braking mathematical model to estimate the vehicle stopping distance and time at different spoiler angles of attack, and the obtained results are compared to the case of the vehicle that is not equipped with a spoiler.
+The proposed vehicle model, which includes the vehicle aerodynamic forces, is simulated using MATLAB/Simulink®.
+The simulation results demonstrate that the vehicle rear spoiler has a clear impact on the vehicle braking distance and time, especially at high vehicle speeds.
+Based on the simulation results, novel 2D maps, which relate the vehicle stopping distance and time to the angle of attack of the vehicle rear spoiler, are presented.
+These maps can be used as a good basis for estimating the optimal spoiler angle of attack for vehicle braking at different initial speeds and, hence, can provide significant help in the design of an optimal braking system controller for the vehicle.

 Haggag, SalemMarzbali, Mason

 The main goal of race car aerodynamics is to generate a desired intensity of downforce for the least possible amount of drag.
 Nonetheless, the balance of the forces under all circumstances due to speed and acceleration is equally important.
 The modeling was performed using SolidWorks, and the analysis was done both analytically and by means of computational fluid dynamics (CFD) using a flow simulation with STAR-CCM+.
 The aerodynamics package, which includes the rear wing, front wing, and undertray that help in faster cornering, is analyzed in the full-car analysis.
 The full-car analysis is done for pitch and yaw.
 The increase in cornering ability can come from two major aspects: an increase in the aerodynamic downforce and a decrease in the aerodynamic drag of the vehicle.
 In order to implement the desired aerodynamics package, an airfoil with a predefined profile was selected.
 The main factor that limits the selection of an airfoil is its effectiveness at low velocities.
-Several
+Several airfoils suitable for low-velocity applications were considered.
+This thesis will hence define the design parameters of a rear wing that classifies as an aerodynamic device.

 Sawant, AdwaitGudela, Meher DevKarnik, AjitKatira, Vinit

 Aerodynamics of a car plays a very important role in a racing car.
 That is why many race cars are designed to take advantage of aerodynamics.
 Improvement of cornering speed in the race car is achieved through increase in the downforce on the tire.
 Spoilers (inverted wings) are used for increasing the downforce but this increases the drag too.
 The performance of a racing car depends on both the downforce and the drag, requiring good compromise between these two forces.
 In this paper, different airfoils which are used for building the front and rear spoiler of the race car are analyzed.
 NACA 0012 is analyzed at 0° angle of attack.
 The front spoiler design is made on the basis of the result with the analysis of S1223 (s1223-il) and GOE304 at 10° and 17°.
-Modeling of a wing has been done in Solid work and CFD analysis using ANSYS software
+Modeling of a wing has been done in Solid work and CFD analysis using ANSYS software.

 Patil, ShrikantBhaskara Rao, Lokavarapu

 Aerodynamic technologies for light-duty vehicles were evaluated through full-scale testing in a large low-blockage closed-circuit wind tunnel equipped with a rolling road, wheel rollers, boundary-layer suction and a system to generate road-representative turbulent flow.
 This work was part of a multi-year, multi-vehicle study commissioned by Transport Canada and Environment and Climate Change Canada, and carried out in cooperation with the US EPA, to support the evaluation of light-duty-vehicle greenhouse-gas-emission regulations.
 A 2016 paper reported drag-reduction measurements for technologies such as active grille shutters, production and custom underbody treatments, air dams, ride height control and combinations of these.
 This paper describes an extension to that work and addresses vehicle aerodynamics in three ways.
-First, whole vehicle body-shaping changes were evaluated by adding older or newer generation models, representing distinct body style redesigns, of select vehicles of
+First, whole vehicle body-shaping changes were evaluated by adding older or newer generation models, representing distinct body style redesigns, of select vehicles of different classes from the 2016 study.
+Second, newer vehicles were added to represent the market application of advanced aerodynamics in terms of body shaping and drag-reduction technologies.
+Third, drag reduction over a range of yaw angles is reported for new technologies such as side-mirror removal (for replacement with camera systems) and air curtains.
+This paper focuses specifically on drag measurements, complementing a 2019 paper which focused on relating mean surface, wake and underbody pressure measurements to aerodynamic drag for a selection of the test vehicles.
+The most effective redesign of a vehicle was found to reduce the wind-averaged drag area by 9% compared to the previous model.
+The best commercial or idealized applications of the top performing technologies, namely ride height control, underbody panels and active grille shutters, provided wind-averaged drag area reductions in the 6% to 8% range.
+Idealized technologies performed better than their commercial counterparts.
+The best applications of other technologies like side mirror removal and OEM air dams were in the range of 3% to 5% reduction in wind-averaged drag area.
+All OEM air curtains performed better when combined with ride height reduction but still only reduced wind-averaged drag area by around 1% in the best case.
+The complete range of results, yaw effects and comparison with previously published results are presented and discussed in this paper.

 de Souza, FenellaRaeesi, ArashBelzile, MarcCaffrey, CherylSchmitt, Andreas

 The present numerical analysis aims at studying the effect of changes in profile of truck-trailer on aerodynamic drag and its adverse effect on fuel consumption.
 The numerical analysis is carried out using commercial CFD software, ANSYS Fluent, with k-ω Shear tress transportation (SST) turbulence model.
 In present study four models of truck were analysed, including baseline model at different Reynolds numbers, namely 0.5, 1, 1.5 and 2 million.
 In order to enhance fuel consumption, various profile modifications have been adapted on baseline truck-trailer model by adding a spoiler and bottom diffuser at the rear of the truck, by providing vortex generator at the rear top of the truck and by adding boat tail at the end of trailer.
 The comparison has been done with respect to coefficient of drag, coefficient of pressure, pressure contours, and velocity vectors between all four cases.
-It is observed from the simulation results among different modifications of truck, adding of boat tail at
+It is observed from the simulation results among different modifications of truck, adding of boat tail at the rear end of truck gives the maximum reduction in aerodynamic drag of 34.28 % as compared to baseline model, which reduces the fuel consumption by 20.57% at a speed of 82 km/h.

 Jagdeo, SiddarthSenthilkumar, Sundararaj

 SUV Aerodynamics has received increased attention as the stake this segments holds in the automotive market keeps growing year after year, as well as its direct impact on fuel economy.
 Understanding the key physics in order to accomplish both fuel efficient and aesthetic products is paramount, which indeed gave origin to a major initiative to foster collaborative aerodynamic research across academia and industry, the so-called DrivAer model.
 In addition to this sedan-based model, a new dedicated SUV generic model, called AeroSUV [1], has been introduced in 2019, also intended to provide a common framework for aerodynamic research for both experimental work and numerical simulation validation.
 The present paper provides an area of common ground for SUV bodywork design focused on aerodynamic drag reduction by investigating both Estate and Fast back configurations of the generic AeroSUV model.
-Modified bodywork geometries focused at the rear end as well as spoiler angles, are evaluated
+Modified bodywork geometries focused at the rear end as well as spoiler angles, are evaluated using OpenFOAM Delayed Detached Eddy Simulations (DDES) utilising a Design for Six Sigma (DFSS) approach, such that not only a sensitivity study of drag response is yielded, but a ranking in terms of the potential for drag savings in certain areas of the car, is produced.

 Barrera, DavidGuzman, Arturo

 Based on the first sedan of the LYNK&CO brand from Geely, the high-performance configuration equipped with an additional aerodynamic package was developed.
 The aerodynamic package including front wheel deflectors, front lip, side skirts, rear spoiler, and rear diffuser, was required to be upgraded to generate enough aerodynamic downforce for better handling stability, without compromising the aerodynamic drag of the vehicle too much to keep a low fuel consumption.
 Starting from the baseline configuration of the aerodynamics package provided by the design studio, the components were optimized for aerodynamic drag and lift using the simulation approach with PowerFLOW in combination with a design space exploration method.
 As a result, the targets for the aerodynamic coefficients of the vehicle and in particular a good trade-off between lift and drag were achieved.
-Wind tunnel testing was involved to calibrate the simulation results at the beginning and to validate the optimized design at
+Wind tunnel testing was involved to calibrate the simulation results at the beginning and to validate the optimized design at the end of the aerodynamic development.
+A consistently good agreement between the simulation and experiment was achieved.

 Feng, QianLuo, BiaonengZhang, HuixiangPeng, HongZhu, ZhenyingDing, ZhiZhu, LingXie, WeiliangLi, BoZhao, Xiaowei